 Wealthsimple leads the way when it comes to transfers and applicable fees.
 Simply put, there aren’t any.
 The Wealthsimple system is set up to ensure that you won’t get penalised for moving money to other providers.
 Providing you invest at least £5,000 in Wealthsimple, the service will also waive transfer fees from another provider for you.
 Make sure to put money into an ISA to stand to benefit from this deal.

 Some investors may find other managed packages or fixed asset systems which are cheaper for them when it comes to the £100k threshold.
-In fact, Wealthify wins this side of the debate, though I will of course cover their side of things a little further down.

 What Does Wealthsimple Invest In?

 Wealthsimple invests in stocks and products it feels are in line with your long term financial needs.
 It will aim to diversify as much as possible, casting small amounts of money into stock which will hopefully pay handsomely in the long run.

 Wealthsimple will let you invest in a portfolio of socially-responsible companies and stock.
 If this is important you, it’s a point which works in the platform’s favour.